 Pulling the slide to the left (again, as when looking at the lens) moves a pale yellow filter into place behind the lens.
 This would have been ideal for beach photography (which surely would have been one of the main uses of this camera) as the use of this filter would have helped the surf to standout from the sea, clouds to stand out from the sky.
 It also would have slightly reduced the amount of light reaching the lens and so reducing the risk of over-exposure with the bright light frequently encountered on summer beaches.

 Above the lens, in the corner of the fascia, is a PC connector for flash.
 Given the age of the camera and its intended market, this will be synchronised for flash bulbs.
 The synch mechanism is simple and crude.
 Electrical contact to fire the flash is made as soon as the shutter starts to move.
 The shutter needs to move 3 to 4 mm before the film is actually exposed.
 This delay gives the flash bulb a chance to reach maximum intensity before the shutter opens and then the bulb would continue to burn while the shutter was open.

 This simply would not work with electronic flash where the flash duration is so brief it would be likely to be over before the shutter opened.

 On the base of the camera are two items.
 First, a standard 1/4 inch Whitworth tripod socket.
 Centrally, there is the catch to open the camera.
 Turning this atto-clockwise allows the top of the camera to be pulled up, removing the spool holders and film gate with it.
 The film gate is 7/8 inches square (my apologies to my metric riders but this camera was made using English Imperial units).
-The film gate is about 1 1/2 Inches away fr0m the film so the edges of the image will not be a sharp line.
+The film gate is about 1 1/2 inches away from the film so the edges of the image will not be a sharp line.
 I doubt anyone was bothered about this.

 The film used here is 120 film (still readily available).
 The spools are held in place with simple strip of spring steel.